-When I was a kid, I always wonder why our brain pays attention to particular information and us only able to remember some part of the whole bunch of data.
-How our mind processes this information, how it decides what is important to remember and what is not.
-These questions still haunt me, even my students sometimes questioned me ‘sir, I was trying hard to pay attention to today’s lesson, but I couldn’t understand a word you said’ while the rest of the class always have different opinion compare to that student who was not attentive during class sessions.
+When I was a kid, I always wondered why our brain pays attention to certain information and can only remember some part of the whole bunch of data.
+How does our mind process this information?
+How does it decide what is important to remember and what is not?
+These questions still haunt me; even my students sometimes questioned me, ‘sir, I was trying hard to pay attention to today’s lesson, but I couldn’t understand a word you said.
+At the same time, the rest of the class always had different opinions than that student who was not attentive during class sessions.

 Let’s explore how we can pay attention to our attention J